claresudbery/ElevatorKata01/README.md

 			For now I'm leaving this with the status quo - ie the new upwards request is ignored until all downwards requests are serviced
 			(I've written a test to check that this is indeed the case:
 			Given_lift_has_finished_up_requests_and_the_next_downwards_request_comes_from_higher_up_when_a_new_up_request_comes_in_while_travelling_to_the_down_request_then_the_up_request_will_be_ignored_until_later)
-Consider all test scenarios and make sure they include negative floor numbers.
 Simpler lift-stopping algorithm:
 	When the lift arrives at a floor it is supposed to stop at, either because it is picking someone up from there or because it is dropping someone off (or both), it will wait a certain amount of time (during which we can assume it has opened and closed its doors) and then move on.